Myrlene Colton - Obituary

-Those left to cherish her memory are her loving husband of 71 years, Woodrow Colton Sr. of Evans, La.; son, Woodrow "Boggie" Colton Jr. and Beverly of Knight Community, La.; daughters, Cathy Maresh and John of Huntsville, Texas, Pattie Lott of Evans, La.; sister, Cheryl Maricle of Junction, La.; six grandchildren; 17 great-grandchildren; one great-great-grandchild; and a host of nieces, nephews, cousins, family and friends.
+Those left to cherish her memory are her loving husband of 71 years, Woodrow Colton, Sr. of Evans, LA; son, Woodrow "Boggie" Colton, Jr. and Beverly of Knight Community, LA; daughters, Cathy Maresh and John of Huntsville, TX, Pattie Lott of Evans, LA; sister, Cheryl Maricle of Junction, LA; six grandchildren; seventeen great grandchildren; one great-great grandchild; and a host of nieces, nephews, cousins, family and friends.

 She was preceded in death by her parents, Vonnie Fountain and Katie Burge Fountain; brother, Billy Jack Fountain; sisters, Norma Patz, Vonnie Belle Turner.

-Visitation will be held on Wednesday, June 17, 2020, from 10 a.m. until the time of service at 11 a.m. at Myers Colonial Funeral Home in DeRidder, La.
-The Rev. George Jeane will officiate the service.
+Visitation will be held on Wednesday, June 17, 2020 from 10:00 AM until the time of service at 11:00 AM at Myers Colonial Funeral Home in DeRidder, LA.
+Reverend George Jeane will officiate the service.
 Pallbearers will be Davin Chaney, Garrett Laird, Stephen Richmond, Mark Wilson, Jason Frank, Clint Colton, Billy Maricle, Anthony Maricle, Eric Maricle.
-Burial will follow at Hinson Cemetery in Knight Community, La.
+Burial will follow at Hinson Cemetery in Knight Community, LA.

+Services are under the direction of Myers-Colonial Funeral Home in DeRidder, LA.

-Those left to cherish her memory are her loving husband of 71 years, Woodrow Colton Sr. of Evans, La.; son, Woodrow "Boggie" Colton Jr. and Beverly of Knight Community, La.; daughters, Cathy Maresh and John of Huntsville, Texas, Pattie Lott of Evans, La.; sister, Cheryl Maricle of Junction, La.; six grandchildren; 17 great-grandchildren; one great-great-grandchild; and a host of nieces, nephews, cousins, family and friends.
+Those left to cherish her memory are her loving husband of 71 years, Woodrow Colton, Sr. of Evans, LA; son, Woodrow "Boggie" Colton, Jr. and Beverly of Knight Community, LA; daughters, Cathy Maresh and John of Huntsville, TX, Pattie Lott of Evans, LA; sister, Cheryl Maricle of Junction, LA; six grandchildren; seventeen great grandchildren; one great-great grandchild; and a host of nieces, nephews, cousins, family and friends.

 She was preceded in death by her parents, Vonnie Fountain and Katie Burge Fountain; brother, Billy Jack Fountain; sisters, Norma Patz, Vonnie Belle Turner.

-Visitation will be held on Wednesday, June 17, 2020, from 10 a.m. until the time of service at 11 a.m. at Myers Colonial Funeral Home in DeRidder, La.
-The Rev. George Jeane will officiate the service.
+Visitation will be held on Wednesday, June 17, 2020 from 10:00 AM until the time of service at 11:00 AM at Myers Colonial Funeral Home in DeRidder, LA.
+Reverend George Jeane will officiate the service.
 Pallbearers will be Davin Chaney, Garrett Laird, Stephen Richmond, Mark Wilson, Jason Frank, Clint Colton, Billy Maricle, Anthony Maricle, Eric Maricle.
-Burial will follow at Hinson Cemetery in Knight Community, La.
+Burial will follow at Hinson Cemetery in Knight Community, LA.

+Services are under the direction of Myers-Colonial Funeral Home in DeRidder, LA.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.